 report (an account, presented in detail)

-When Eugene Peterson called his Bible paraphrase "The Message", he was trying to catch some part of the dynamism of what the Spirit is saying through the Scriptures.
+When Eugene Peterson called his Scripture paraphrase "The Message", he was trying to catch some part of the dynamism of what the Spirit is saying through the Scriptures.

 What is the Gospel?